Hemmingways/LivingLab-PuebloViejo/README.md

 * In 2019, the Universidad del Magdalena collaborated with the Institute of Energy Technology (IET) at **TU Berlin** in 2019 for the **project "Rejuveneciendo Pueblo Viejo"**
 * Interdisciplinary working groups have convened living laboratories for sustainability, cooperation, and innovation
 * supported by the startup HEDERA Sustainable Solutions with various digital tools for impact analysis using the Multi-Tier Framework approach for energy access measurement
-* IASS Potsdam (Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratories and designing research methodologies along the projects.
+* IASS Potsdam (Institute for Advanced Sustainability Studies e.V.) likewise contributes content expertise on energy access and energy justice as well as to living laboratorie

 ### How does this repository work?